Disco Ball

 T-Squared Social

-With dedicated Party Suites and Golf Bays each capped at 20 guests, T-Squared Social turns a small Midtown gathering into a full-on experience, complete with duckpin bowling, golf simulators, darts, and elevated food and cocktail packages steps from Grand Central.
+With dedicated Party Suites and Golf Bays each capped at 20 guests, T-Squared Social turns a small Midtown gathering into a full-on experience — think duckpin bowling, golf simulators, darts, and ping pong all steps from Grand Central.
+It's the rare semi-private setup that keeps your crew together while the energy of one of NYC's most iconic entertainment venues buzzes around you.

 Deluxx Fluxx